| главная о нас продукты скачать демо технологии ^

 The beautiful girl

-The girl who is beautiful
+The girl who is beautiful have the

 same semantic structure Attrib(beautiful, girl) with different